If you buy something through a link on this page, we may earn a small commission. How this works.

 1. Peppermint, eucalyptus, and fenugreek tea

-Many warm herbal teas may help soothe a scratchy throat, but herbs, such as peppermint or eucalyptus, may be more beneficial.
+Many warm herbal teas can help soothe a scratchy throat, but herbs may be more beneficial.

-A study posted to Evidence-Based Complementary and Alternative Medicine found that herbs, including peppermint and eucalyptus, had a soothing effect on the throat of people with upper respiratory tract infections.
+A 2011 study found that herbs, including peppermint and eucalyptus, had a soothing effect on the throats of people with upper respiratory tract infections.
 These herbs may help break up mucus and ease the pain and inflammation caused by pneumonia.

-A separate review posted to the Journal of the Saudi Society of Agricultural Sciences noted that fenugreek seeds might help break down mucus.
-A tea made from ground fenugreek seeds may ease a persistent cough.
+A review from 2018 notes that fenugreek seeds might help break down mucus.
+A tea made from ground fenugreek seeds may therefore ease a persistent cough.

-Mucus sitting in the throat and chest can lead to more coughing and irritation.
+Mucus in the throat and chest can trigger more coughing and irritation.
 A warm saltwater gargle may help eliminate mucus or germs in the throat, which may provide some relief.

 4. Warm, damp air

-Inhaling warm, damp air may also help each breath feel less restrictive and keep the throat from tightening.
-Breathing the steam from a shower or breathing over a warm cup of tea may help in these cases.
+Inhaling warm, damp air may ease breathing and keep the throat from tightening.
+Breathing in the steam from a shower or breathing over a warm cup of tea may help.

 Rest is vital for cellular repair in the body, but it may be especially beneficial for shortness of breath.
-Physical exertion should be kept to an absolute minimum with pneumonia.
+A person with pneumonia may benefit from keeping physical exertion to a minimum.

 6. Ginger or turmeric tea

-Chest pain may be caused when someone has a persistent cough.
-Dealing with a cough itself may help, but drinking a warm tea made with fresh ginger or turmeric root may also reduce this pain.
+A persistent cough can result in chest pain.
+Drinking warm tea made with fresh ginger or turmeric root may help reduce this pain.

 The roots of both of these plants can have a natural anti-inflammatory effect in the body.

-When a person has a fever, keeping the body full of liquids and electrolytes is essential to prevent dehydration.
-Drinking iced beverages or eating homemade ice popsicles may help hydrate the body and cool it down.
+When a person has a fever, consuming liquids and electrolytes can help prevent dehydration.
+Drinking cool beverages or eating homemade ice popsicles may help hydrate the body and cool it down.

 8. Fenugreek tea

-As the study posted to the Journal of the Saudi Society of Agricultural Sciences notes, making tea from fenugreek seeds may encourage a person to sweat, which could reduce their temperature.
+As the 2018 review above notes, making tea from fenugreek seeds may encourage a person to sweat, which could reduce their temperature.

-Some OTC drugs like ibuprofen (Advil) may help reduce symptoms, including fever and pain.
-It is important to take the medications with food and not exceed the recommended dosage.
+Some over-the-counter drugs, such as ibuprofen (Advil), may help reduce fever and pain.
+It is important to take these medications with food and not exceed the recommended dosage.

 11. Warm liquids